-- (1) An approved supplier that supplies a pharmaceutical benefit (including a supply taken, because of subsection 99(2A), (2AB) or (2B), to be a supply otherwise than under this Part): - (a) must give to the Secretary, in relation to the supply of that benefit, the information specified in rules made by the Minister under paragraph (4)(a); and - (b) must give the information in accordance with the rules made by the Minister under paragraph (4)(b). - (2) Subsection (1) does not apply if the approved supplier makes, or proposes to make, a claim for payment in relation to the supply of the pharmaceutical benefit under section 99AAA. - (3) Subject to the rules made by the Minister under paragraph (4)(b), subsections 99AAA(4) and (5) and section 99AAB (about the procedures for giving information) apply in relation to the giving of information under this section in the same way as they apply in relation to the giving of information under section 99AAA.
+- (1) An approved supplier that supplies a pharmaceutical benefit (including a supply to which subsection 99(2A), (2AB) or (2B) applies): - (a) must give to the Secretary, in relation to the supply of that benefit, the information specified in rules made by the Minister under paragraph (4)(a); and - (b) must give the information in accordance with the rules made by the Minister under paragraph (4)(b). - (2) Subsection (1) does not apply if the approved supplier makes, or proposes to make, a claim for payment in relation to the supply of the pharmaceutical benefit under section 99AAA.